cktang88/cktang88/README.md

 ### Hello friends! 👋

-Engineer, founder. :sunglasses: :computer:
+Founder, engineer. :sunglasses: :computer:

-**Areas of interest:** full-stack web dev, LLMs, [dev tools](https://github.com/cktang88/mydevenv), 3D/digital art, animation, security, and pretty much everything else.
+**Areas of interest:** full-stack web dev, LLMs, knowledge management software, and dev tools.

 And if you are a fan of Ascii games (this one I didn't make):